The King Must Die: Book One: Troizen

 Theseus, growing up in Troizen, is the son of a priestess and an unknown man, although it is rumored that his father is Poseidon.
 As a young child, Theseus is shocked when he sees the "King Horse", whom he considers a noble beast, ritually sacrificed to the gods.
 His grandfather King Pittheus explains that the King was traditionally killed with the Horse, and even now a true king of the Hellene people may need to make the ultimate sacrifice for his people.
 It is during the horse sacrifice that Theseus first hears a surging sea-sound in his ears, a sense that an earthquake will soon occur.

 Over the following years, Theseus serves at Poseidon's temple.
 He is sent to hide in the hills when Cretan ships come to Troizen to take away young boys and girls as tribute to Minos for the bull dancing in Crete.
 Theseus is frustrated because he is shorter and lighter than most Hellenes his age, but becomes a skilled wrestler through strategy and agility.

 When Theseus turns seventeen, his mother takes him to the sacred Grove of Zeus in the hills and explains that his father made her swear not to tell Theseus who he was until he could pry up a certain heavy stone.
 Theseus figures out how to move it using a lever, and finds a sword and sandals underneath.
 His grandfather explains that Theseus is the only son and heir of King Aigeus of Athens.
 Theseus decides to go to Athens via the bandit-infested land route: the Isthmus of Corinth.

 Book Two: Eleusis

 In Eleusis, a matriarchical and non-Hellene society focused on worship of the Earth mother goddess, it is the custom to sacrifice their king each year.
 Entering Eleusis, Theseus is chosen to kill Kerkyon, the year-king, and replace him.
 He soon learns that the Queen rules in Eleusis.
 As King, he has no real power and will die in one year's time.
-He takes his retinue of Eleusinian youths on hunts to build their independence and camaraderie, killing the great sow Phaia and making war on brigands.
+He takes his guard of Eleusinian youths on hunts to build their independence and camaraderie, killing the great sow Phaia and making war on brigands.
 The Queen, who correctly anticipates that Theseus is trying to overthrow the established order, tries to have him assassinated but fails.
 She is bitten by a venomous snake during a suicide attempt.
-Theseus allows her to leave Eleusis to die.
+Theseus allows her to leave Eleusis apparently to die, although he later acknowledges that he does not know her fate.